 That’s because from that point on, you want the Anki algorithm to do its magic for you.

-- The New Cards tab settings apply to, well, new cards that haven’t yet graduated
+- The New Cards settings apply to, well, new cards that haven’t yet graduated

 - Press “Good” only for the newer cards to go through all your learning steps and avoid Stability Bias

-- A specific card has “graduated” when you see the “Hard” option in your reviews
+- A specific card has “graduated” when you finish the learning steps

 - Press whatever review difficulty option (i.e. Easy, Good, or Hard) for graduated cards